To be, or not to be? Behind bars.

 Although an unconventional venue for theatre, last Sunday's broadcast of This American Life on NPR featured inmates from the Missouri Eastern Correctional Center, a high-security prison near St. Louis.

 The prison participates in a program called Prison Performing Arts, and the episode follows the troupe as they tackle the weighty Shakespeare tragedy, Hamlet.
-The actors prove to be surprisingly capable of bringing their personal experiences to their roles.
+The actors prove to be

 One of the interesting revelations?
 Since prison regulations don't allow large numbers of prisoners to be gathered together for extended periods of time, only one act at a time could be performed.
 It took over six months to complete the five acts.